 There are many places you can access naloxone throughout Manitoba.
 The Street Connections website has a tool that can help you find a location close to you: streetconnections.clickonce.ca/service_map.php

 Naloxone kits are available for purchase by anyone, without a prescription, at several locations around Winnipeg and Manitoba.
 To read more about how to access a naloxone kit in the community click here (PDF).

 Note: Individuals who have health coverage under First Nations Inuit Health are eligible for free naloxone kits from locations that are selling them.
 Consult the pharmacy for more information.

-If you are not comfortable accessing your kit through the University of Manitoba, there is an interactive map on the Street Connections website that shows places where take-home-naloxone kits can be accessed for free by people who meet the necessary criteria.
+There is an interactive map on the Street Connections website that shows places where take-home-naloxone kits can be accessed for free by people who meet the necessary criteria.

 Yes, in most cases the person needs oxygen, so call 911 and start rescue breathing if the person is not breathing effectively.